jonathangriffiths/MGD_playground/README.md

 2. Prepare the data with `get-data` scripts

 3. Run the scripts with the relevant image!
-Scripts for a method are contained in their
+Scripts for a method are contained in their own folders.
-The naming should be self-explanatory (e.g. `bioc.sif` is for the R code).
+The naming should be self-explanatory for images (e.g. `bioc.sif` is for the R code).

 ## Contributions

-Please, if you have a method you would like to demonstrate, please do contribute it here - pull requests are very welcome.
+If you have a method you would like to demonstrate, please do contribute it here - pull requests are very welcome.
 Just make a folder that contains the scripts to run your code, and a definition file for a singularity image (or a docker image).